 3 Reasons Why Now Is A Good Time To Teach Your Toddler ABCs

 You might be wondering why you should even be concerned about how to teach your toddler their ABC.
 After all, that’s what pre-school is for!!
 However, there are some good reasons why it’s a great idea to start learning early at home.

 - Many children are well on their way to learning the alphabet before they go to pre-school.
 They need to know their alphabet before they start to be literate, and by not at least introducing your child to their ABCs when they are a toddler, you could be setting them back.
-It’s wise to give them as best a head start as possible so they can grasp reading and writing more quickly.
+It’s wise to give them as best a head start as possible so they can grasp reading and write more quickly.

 If you want to know how to teach your toddler their ABCs, then the tips on this page absolutely work!